TRMRai/TRMR-voiceagent/README.md

  1. Open [localhost:49483](localhost:49483).
  2. Load the corresponding graph from the menu (e.g., Voice Assistant).
- 3. Enter API keys and set preferences for each extension.
+ 3. Enter API keys and set preferences for each extrmrsion.
  4. Open [localhost:3000](localhost:3000) to see the changes after selecting Voice Assistant.

 <div align="right">